phundament/app/docs/30-extend.md

 Extensions
 ==========

-You can integrate any Yii2 extension or PHP library into Phundament.
+You can integrate any Yii2 extension or PHP library into Phundament 4.

 Find existing extensions
 ------------------------